7RU7H/Archive/Coding-Scripting-Programming/Javascript/Useful_Javascript.md

 cheese.toString()
 ```

+## Minification
 Minification compresses JS files by removing unnecessary content: ws, comment, also with and as part of dev obfusaction.
+Various JS library use various techniques to minified the source code, obfuscating JS is make the source code increbily slow.
+On top of it being JS...

+JS beautifier is a good tool to de-minify

+## Files

 Client side js files SHOULD NOT contain any secret values, passwords, encryption jeys or any "hidden" functionality - but when has that stop JS devs.

-Various JS library use various techniques to minified the source code, obfuscating JS is make the source code increbily slow.
-On top of it being JS.